FVITech/Techlaunch.io/README.md

 3. Open up your terminal
 4. `cd` into the repo
 5. Run `yarn` to install the dependencies
-6. Run `yarn start` to watch `.js` and `.scss` files for changes.
-While webpack will automatically update the page when a `.js`, file is changed, changing a `.scss` or a `.php` file will require a manual page refresh to view changes.
+6. Run `yarn start` to watch for file changes.
+The page will automatically update itself when changes are made.
+CSS changes will not cause a page refresh, but you will see your CSS changes updated on the page.

 ## Creating A New Page